 You Asked, We Answered

-We get asked a lot of questions online and while we are out and about meeting and greeting clients; so we thought it might be helpful for to put these all together and make you decision-making process and shopping experience easier.
+We get asked a lot of questions online and while we are out and about meeting and greeting clients; so we thought it might be helpful to put these all together and make your decision-making process and shopping experience easier.

 Where are Percy Strides made?
 Does it make a difference?

-Percy Stride Oxfords and Monks are made with a small family run factory in Northampton, UK.
+Percy Stride Oxfords and Monks are made with a small family-run factory in Northampton, UK.
 Our shoes do not leave this factory except when they are on their way to you!
-Components such as screen printing which you see on our Black and White Oxfords and our embossing techniques seen throughout the timeless range are taken off site to complete but we use local Northampton businesses for this work, meaning the leather never travels more than 3 miles.
+Components such as screen printing which you see on our Black and White Oxfords and our embossing techniques have seen throughout our range are taken off site to complete but we use local Northampton businesses for this work, meaning the leather never travels more than 3 miles.

 What’s the difference between a British Brand and British made?

-If a business is primarily started and managed from the UK they can be considered a British brand without having to make their products primarily in the UK.
+If a business is primarily started and managed from the UK it can be considered a British brand without having to make its products primarily in the UK.

-What is the difference in Goodyear welted construction opposed to others?
+What is the difference in Goodyear welted construction as opposed to others?